ikornaselur/local-responder/README.md

 You need to provide one of `json`, `text` or `body` for the view to return, the other arguments are all optional, defaulting to creating a `GET` view with a status code 200 and listen on port 5000.

+## Request tracking

+Each request made to the view while it is alive is tracked.
+The tracker simply tracks the request method, path, headers, query and json payload if there is one.
+Each tracked request is stored in a `RequestTracker` instance that is yielded from the context manager.
+Example of call verification is in the example above.